FSElsen/2023-02-Data-Carpentry-Notes/README.md

 In this repository you will find scripts and documents created during the [Data Carpentry for Social Sciences & Humanities](https://eur-nl.github.io/2022-10-24-ldev-online/) workshop organised by Leiden University, TU Delft, Erasmus University Rotterdam, VU Amsterdam on Oct 24, 25, 27, 28, 2022.

 ## Usage Learners
 The repository should mimic the project structure of the R project that has been created by the instructors during the Data Carpentry.
+- In the files list above, find a folder icon with the name of the project that the instructor has created.
+This folder will likely be called `data-carpentry`.
-Go to the file in which the instructor is now coding.
-You don't see the most recent lines of code?
-Refresh the page and the see the new commands coming in!
+- Go to the file in which the instructor is now coding.
+- You don't see the most recent lines of code?
+Refresh the page and  see the new commands coming in!

 ## Usage Instructors
 Instructors can automatically update repository using [gitautopush](https://pypi.org/project/gitautopush/).